MissionForce: CyberStorm: Gameplay

 By completing missions and progressing, the player gains rank in order to get access to more advanced equipment and hardware, as well as being able to control more HERCs.
 Missions can be selected from a list of Cybrid-controlled planets within a specified system.

 The game is played from a top-down isometric view-perspective typical for turn-based strategy games.
-The player gets credits for every enemy they destroy as well as a mission-bonus dependent on the difficulty of the mission.
+The player gets credits for every enemy they destroy as well as a mission bonus dependent on the difficulty of the mission.
 However, in the beginning of the game, the primary source of income is through mining ore, which can be found scattered across the maps.
 All HERCs can be outfitted with an "ore extractor" which, when activated, collects all mineable ore in the hexagon where the machine is standing.

 All maps and enemy locations are randomly generated, meaning no two playthroughs will be the same.
 The campaign as a whole, however, is not dynamic; player success or failure does not affect upcoming battles beyond the strength of the player's forces.

 In between missions, the player manages HERCs and pilots in the HERC Base.
 From here, the player can create, train, assign or "recycle" BioDerms.
-The player also has the opportunity to repair, customize and upgrade their HERCs from a wide range of equipment, for instance by adding more advanced life-support to increase BioDerm survival rate, better shields, different armor, or fitting more powerful weapons to the chassis.
+The player also has the opportunity to purchase, repair, customize and upgrade HERCs with a wide range of equipment, for instance by adding more advanced life-support to increase BioDerm survival rate, better shields, different armor, or fitting more powerful weapons to the chassis.

 Reception and legacy

 The game was generally well received by reviewers and gamers alike.
 GameSpot wrote: "Sierra has taken a basic, turn-based strategy game and added some beautiful graphics, fantastic sound, and great network play" and gave it the rating "great" with a score of 8.9 out of 10.
 In 1996, Computer Gaming World listed "the flesh burning off the bioderms" as #12 on its list of "the 15 best ways to die in computer gaming".
 Strategy Plus Magazine wrote a positive review, and a line from it: "Early contender for best Strategy game of 1996" is cited on the game's packaging.
 In late 1996 a patch released by Sierra added two new game modes: Hotseat and Play-by-EMail.

+Andy Butcher reviewed MissionForce: CyberStorm for Arcane magazine, rating it an 8 out of 10 overall, and stated that "CyberStorm is excellent, and will be a tough act to follow for any other strategy-based 'big robot' game.
+Fans of BattleTech, Heavy Gear and Mekton Z will find lots to enjoy here, as will anyone with a PC and an interest in strategy or wargames."

 MissionForce was named the 53rd best computer game ever by PC Gamer UK in 1997.
 The editors called it a "compelling strategy game".